-Two or more LANs interconnected over highspeed connections across a city or metropolitan area.

-- They provide single points of connection between each LAN. - They use devices such as routers, telephone and ATM switches, and microwave antennas.
+- Sites are dispersed across a city and perhaps the surrounding area as well. - With the advent of MANs, historically slow connections (56Kbps-1.5Mbps) have given way to communication at hundreds of megabits per second and even gigabit speeds. - They provide single points of connection between each LAN. - They use devices such as routers, telephone and ATM switches, and microwave antennas.

-See Chapter 10 for more about ATM (Asynchronous Transfer Mode).
+See Chapter 10, "Standards," for more about ATM (Asynchronous Transfer Mode).